Modules Overview

 ### Purpose-Built Networks for a Connected World

-Instead of cramming every function into one universal chain, Modulr uses co-chains to separate complexity by purpose.
+Instead of cramming every function into one universal chain, Modulr uses Modules to separate complexity by purpose.
 This keeps the system efficient, scalable, and tailored to real-world use cases.

-Every co-chain inherits Modulr’s base-layer security, Proof-of-Utility incentives, and interoperability standards—so they all work together, even when they serve very different industries.
+Every Module inherits Modulr’s base-layer security, Proof-of-Utility verification for completed work, and interoperability standards—so they all work together, even when they serve very different industries.

 The robotics-enabled economy isn’t one-size-fits-all.
 The tools that power teleoperation aren’t the same as those used for AI inference, or for running a gaming network.